andresbrun/ABFillButton/README.md

 ## Configuration

 There are two main ways of use ABFillButton:
-- Reducing by yourself the fill percentage through a regular IBAction:
+- Reducing by yourself the fill percentage through a regular IBAction, for example:

         - (IBAction)playButtonPressed:(id)sender
         {